Degree in Geography and Land Use Planning

 In this case, the contents of this block are enriched by those provided by the Physical Geography, Human Geography, and Basic Education modules, which, in a cross-curricular manner, incorporate quantitative analysis methodologies and database management, as well as qualitative analysis techniques.

-The other module, Applied Geography, with 24 credits, comprises integrated internships (12 compulsory credits) and the final degree project (12 credits).
-Internships are learning tools that facilitate the transition between the academic world of the University and the labor market by providing students with on-the-job skills and pre-professional experience.
-Internships will take place, according to the planned schedule, during the final year and second semester.
-Students' direct contact with the working environment in companies and institutions allows them to apply the knowledge and skills learned within the university framework to the business world.
-Internships enable students to develop professional approaches.
-The goal is to introduce them to the professional world and put them in contact with geographers and other professionals who work in fields directly related to territorial analysis, planning, and management.
+The other module—Applied Geography—comprising 24 credits, includes integrated external internships (12 mandatory credits) and the final degree project (12 credits).
+External internships are learning tools that facilitate the transition between the academic world of the university and the job market, providing students with work skills and pre-professional experience.
+These internships will take place, according to the planned schedule, during the final year and the second semester.
+Direct contact with the professional world in companies and institutions allows students to apply the knowledge and skills acquired within the university setting to the business environment.
+External internships enable students to develop professional practices.
+The aim is to introduce them to the professional world and connect them with geographers and other professionals working in fields directly related to territorial analysis, planning, and management.

 The final degree project, for its part, aims to apply the acquired knowledge to the development of an analysis, diagnosis, and definition of proposals for a territorial area or problem.
 Students may register for this project once they have earned the 192 compulsory credits (80% of the total credits required), excluding the 12 credits for external internships and the 12 credits for the final degree.
 By the time the project is submitted, students must have earned the remaining credits required for the degree, i.e., at least 228 ECTS.